Maciej-GBS/nanodegree-sagemaker/Capstone-Project/README.md

 Input can consist of a number of recent price values.
 Controlled by a hyperparameter with minimum 3 candles.

 Best model architecture has to be expermientally discovered.
 I will start with LSTM with 1 unit to predict just next value of the close price.
+It may prove that more units allow better prediction once the forecast length increases.

 %---------------------------------------------------------
 # Documentation